vestigiastudios/alienite/content/home/challenges.md

  css_class = ""
 +++

-The game has a classification in the purest arcade style, stamp your three letters as in the past to go down in history as number one.
+The game has a classification in the purest arcade style.
+Stamp your three letters as in the past to go down in history as number one.

 For those who like strong challenges we will also include a system of achievements and collectibles.
 Will you achieve 100%?